skyformat99/Generic-C-Map/README.md

 ## API
 Note: Due to the limitations of a macro-only library the macro parameters **map** and **ans** **MUST** be constant expressions.

+The status (success or various different types of failures) can be checked after every operation with the `.status` member in the map.

 ----
 ### map declaration